Skip to main content

 Reservations

-On Amazon, inventory is reserved as soon as a buyer places an order but hasn't paid yet.
-ProductFlow holds this inventory until the payment is finalized and the order is confirmed.
+On Amazon, inventory is reserved as soon as a buyer places an order, but has not yet paid.
+ProductFlow holds this stock until payment is final and the order comes in as confirmed.

-To enable this, turn on the 'Stock reservations' setting in the Amazon integration settings.
+To do this, enable the "Stock reservations" setting in the Amazon integration settings.

-If a buyer submits a cancellation request via Amazon, you can accept the cancellation directly through ProductFlow.
+If a buyer submits a cancellation request through Amazon, you can accept the cancellation directly through ProductFlow.

-For Amazon, it's possible to manage second-hand products via ProductFlow.
+For Amazon, it is possible to manage second-hand products through ProductFlow.

 You do this by setting conditions in ProductFlow.

-In the condition, you indicate the state of the product.
+In the condition, you specify the condition of the product.

-Each sales channel uses its own terms to express the product's condition, so you map the condition in ProductFlow directly to the sales channel, so we know which state to pass on to the sales channel.
+Each sales channel uses its own names to express the state of the product, that's why you also map the condition in ProductFlow directly to the sales channel, so we know what state to pass to the sales channel.

 1. Amazon uses its own identifier, the ASIN.
-Enter this in the identifiers in ProductFlow to synchronize the offer and content process correctly.
+Fill it in with the identifiers in ProductFlow to properly synchronize the offer and content process.

-2. When sending content, we are dependent on Amazon's strict requirements.
-We recommend following up on any error messages that come back when sending content to get your content online with Amazon.
+2. When sending content, we depend on Amazon's strict requirements.
+We recommend that you follow the error messages that come back when sending the content to get your content online with Amazon.

 3. Within the integration settings for Amazon V2, you can specify the number of days Handling-time in the warehouse for the respective country.
-Enter this under Lead time to ship.
+You enter this under Lead time to ship.

-4. The mapping of the propositions for Amazon V2 is slightly different from the standard.
-Here you can specify the ID of the Shipping Template as it is known in your Amazon account.
+4. The mapping of the propositions for Amazon V2 are slightly different from the default.
+Here you can specify the ID of the Shipping Template as it is known in your Amazon account,

-You can find this by clicking the gear icon in the top right of your Amazon account and selecting Shipping Settings.
+which can be found by clicking on the cog icon in the top right corner of your Amazon account and choosing Shipping Settings.

 Then choose Shipping Templates

-Here you will find an overview of all Shipping Templates configured in your Amazon account for that respective country.
+Here you will find a list of all Shipping Templates configured in your Amazon account for that particular country.

 Select the template you want to add in ProductFlow and choose Edit Template.

 Is the correct template not yet in Amazon?
-Create it first.
+Then create it first.

-The products in ProductFlow with this proposition will receive the selected Shipping Template in Amazon.
+The products that have this proposition in ProductFlow will get the selected Shipping template in Amazon.

 Important!
-If you make a change in the Shipping Template in Amazon, the UUID will also change.
-It is important to update the new UUID in ProductFlow after the change.
+If you make a change to the Shipping Template in Amazon, the UUID will also be changed.
+So it is important that you also re-copy the new UUID into ProductFlow after the change.